AT A GLANCE

 7. Learning a new language in Spain or Germany

-8. Serving the homeless in Appalachia or California
+8. Serving the homeless in Appalachia and California

 9. Studying immigration in Hungary